We’ve just received a wonderful batch of photos of the nuns preparing for Losar, Tibetan New Year, and we wanted to share them with you.

 The Tibetan calendar follows three systems: solar day for a day, lunar day for a month, and zodiacal day for a year.
 The Chinese system of calendar follows the solar day system.

-The dates for a new year in the Tibetan astrological system is cast according to the lunar calendar system, which has 371 days in a year as opposed to the solar calendar system which has 365 days in a year.
+The dates for a new year in the Tibetan astrological system are cast according to the lunar calendar system, which has 371 days in a year, By contrast, the solar calendar system has 365 days in a year.

 These few extra days in a lunar system accumulate to an extra month in a period of three years and it is thus balanced as a Da-Shol in the Tibetan astrological calendar system.

 The Story of the Tibetan Nuns Project Calendar

 The Tibetan Nuns Project calendar was started over 20 years ago as a fundraising and friend-raising tool to help support hundreds of Tibetan Buddhist nuns at nunneries in northern India.

 A selection of some of the early Tibetan Nuns Project charity calendars from 2002 to 2008.
 The Tibetan Nuns Project wall calendar is now full color and uses photos taken by the nuns themselves.

 The astrologers at the Tibetan Medical and Astrological Institute in Dharamsala (also known as Men-Tsee-Khang) supply us with the dates for the year’s Tibetan Buddhist holidays and holy days.
 It should be noted that the timings of the solstices and equinoxes in the calendar are based on north-eastern India where the nuns live so they may be slightly different from where you are.

 The Tibetan Nuns Project calendar uses photographs taken by the nuns themselves.
 These photographs provide an intimate insight into the daily lives and religious and cultural practices of the nuns.